dfki-ric/docker_image_development/doc/010_Setup_Docker.md

 **Please follow the installation procedure [here.](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)**

+On laptops with hybrid graphics cards, it is very likely that you need to set the nvidia card as default using `sudo prime-select nvidia` and reboot (this might affect battery life).

 **IMPORTANT:** In order to enable 3d acceleration, existing containers have to be re-created (which is explained [here](020_Usage.md#container-management)).